onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 growth redefined - growth in numbers

-some with their philosophy blow themselves up - I will blow up on the Internet

 structured debate where everyone gets a say - just not equally

 How and why to help the most other people